EmilyMarquez/EmilyMarquez/README.md

-### Hi there 👋
-I am Emily.
-I enjoy the exciting process of learning how to code and making interesting things with code.
 ### Hi there 👋, my name is Emily
 #### Student
 (![roseswithbird](https://github.com/EmilyMarquez/EmilyMarquez/assets/133246141/7a0d40ea-f4ca-4c71-a9f4-bf765882c297))

+I am Emily.
+I enjoy the exciting process of learning how to code and making interesting things with code.
 I am very exited about what ways we can use technology in useful ways.
 I am learning python and my goals to be able to write complex programs through it.
 Computers and technology are becoming a big part of daily life in humanity.
 This is why it is important to learn a little bit of algorithms, code, hardware, software, etc. By doing so we can navigate better and be able to see what goes behing the scenes in our electronics.

+rgb(9, 105, 218)

-Skills: 🐍 Basic python
+Skills: 🐍 Basic Python

 - 🔭 I’m currently working on my coding skills
 - 🌱 I’m currently learning Python